 Goechala Trek Cost

 An average budget per person for a 11-day trek has been taken into consideration which includes the cost of average accommodation, meals, and other miscellaneous costs that includes the permit fee, tents for camping, trekking equipments, yak charges, porter, and so on.

 Flights Per Person Till Bagdogra Airport: INR 15,000 for a round trip (Based on booking done 30 days prior to departure)

 Accommodation (Stay in a guest house or a homestay at Yuksom): INR 1,500 per person (double-sharing basis and tax excluded)

 An average budget for a 11-day Goechala trek would cost up to INR 20,000 per person.

 Please Note: The flight rates have been excluded as the rates may differ for each traveler depending upon the origin of destinations.

-Must Experiences On A Goechala Trek
+5 Things You Must Experience On A Goechala Trek